 What browsers are supported for survey participants?¶

-Chrome, IE Edge, Firefox and Safari are supported - including the mobile versions of Chrome and Safari.
+The last 2 versions of Chrome, Microsoft Edge, Firefox and Safari are supported - including the mobile versions of Chrome and Safari.

 How do I export the survey data for my subjects?¶